 16. “A number of my coworkers have been furloughed and are on unemployment for the time being.
-Some of my family members have been furloughed as well and they are waiting it out until their place of business is allowed to open again.
+Some of my family members have been furloughed as well, and they are waiting it out until their places of business are allowed to open again.
 I have not been impacted as much as those around me because I have thankfully been fortunate enough to keep my job and also have enough savings to keep me afloat for about half a year.
 For now, I am working from home and social distancing just like everyone else, until further notice from my employer.”

 — Fortunate person from Phoenix, Arizona, USA

-17. “I’ve been very fortunate in that my job (Software QA) is one which can be done remotely from home, although there have certainly been teething problems with (and hardware upgrade costs for) some of the videoconferencing technology now needed to support daily meetings.
-My salary is (so far) unchanged and my costs for commuting and after-work socialising are now essentially zero.
+17. “I’ve been very fortunate in that my job (Software QA) can be done remotely from home, although there have certainly been teething problems with (and hardware upgrade costs for) some of the videoconferencing technology now needed to support daily meetings.
+My salary is (so far) unchanged, and my costs for commuting and after-work socializing are now essentially zero.
 So I may even be SLIGHTLY better off in the short term.

-The longer-term negative effects of the “COVID Contraction” on my employer’s customers in the software market are certainly worrying.
+The longer-term adverse effects of the “COVID Contraction” on my employer’s customers in the software market are indeed worrying.
 So my job security is uncertain compared to before.
 I’m thus building up savings as a hedge against possible future job loss.”

 — Software QA from Cambridge, United Kingdom

 Last but not least, a few explained why they are better off financially than they were pre-coronavirus:

 18. “The impact on my finances from COVID-19 has actually been positive.
 I get paid the same as before the pandemic, but my expenses went down.
 I would normally have to pay $400 a week for my two kids’ daycare, but now that the daycare is closed, I pay nothing.
 We are also eating out less and spending less money shopping at various stores since most of them are closed as well.”